-The Afterlife Circus of Elmer McCurdy
+The Afterlife Circus of Elmer McCurdy: The Mummified Outlaw Who Became a Sideshow Attraction

 What You’ll Hear: